Which is the most beautiful city in Bavaria?

 Which beautiful cities in Bavaria away from the hustle and bustle can you recommend?

-There are many beautiful cities in Bavaria that are away from the hustle and bustle.
-Some of my recommendations that are not mentioned in this article are Rothenburg ob der Tauber, Bamberg, Bayreuth, Kempten im Allgäu and Regensburg.
+There are many beautiful towns in Bavaria that are away from the hustle and bustle.
+Some of my recommendations that are not mentioned in this article are Rothenburg ob der Tauber, Bamberg, Bayreuth, Kempten in Allgäu and Regensburg.

 What makes these cities particularly appealing?